owanturist/react-hook-window/README.md

 overscanCount?: number = 1
 ```

 The number of items to render outside of the visible area.
-The hook will update the output on each value update.

-> tip: it's important to set the value to a number greater than 0 to make it possible to focus via tab button on the next or previous not yet visible items.
+> 💡 It's important to set the value to a number greater than 0 to make it possible to focus via tab button on the next or previous not yet visible items.

-> tip: setting the value too high will degrade performance but keeping the value reasonably low could improve UX by pre-rendering not yet visible items.
+> 💡 Setting the value too high will degrade performance but keeping the value reasonably low could improve UX by pre-rendering not yet visible items.

 ### `UseWindowedListOptions.layout`